auth0/docs/articles/clients/index.md

 description: Explains the basics of creating and using Auth0 Clients.
 toc: true
 ---
 # Clients

-## Overview

-An Auth0 **client** maps to your application and allows use of Auth0 for authentication.
-The term *client* does not imply any particular implementation characteristics.
+An Auth0 **client** represents your application and allows use of Auth0 for authentication.
+The term client does not imply any particular implementation characteristics.
 Your application can be a native app that executes on a mobile device, a single page app that executes on a browser, or a regular web app that executes on a server.

 ## Client Types